fieldtrip/website/example/bids_mous.md

 ---
-title: Preparing a combined MEG/fMRI dataset for sharing
+title: Preparing the combined MEG/fMRI MOUS dataset for sharing in BIDS
 tags: [example, bids, sharing, anonymize]
 ---

-# Preparing a combined MEG/fMRI dataset for sharing
+# Preparing the combined MEG/fMRI MOUS dataset for sharing in BIDS

-This example describes how to prepare a combined MEG/fMRI dataset for sharing.
-The study involved 204 subjects, which participated in either a auditory or a visual version of a language experiment.
-The data and the experiment are descriobed in more details in the references that you find at the end of this page.
+This example describes how we prepared a combined MEG/fMRI dataset for sharing.
+The project involved 204 subjects, which participated in either a auditory or a visual version of a language experiment.
+For every subject resting-state and task MEG and fMRI was recorded.
+The data and the experiment are described in more details in the references that you find at the end of this page.

+{% include markup/success %}
+The data is shared on the Donders Repository with the persistent identifier [11633/di.dccn.DSC_3011020.09_236](http://hdl.handle.net/11633/di.dccn.DSC_3011020.09_236) and the corresponding publication "A 204-subject multimodal neuroimaging dataset to study language processing" has been published as [10.1038/s41597-019-0020-y](https://doi.org/10.1038/s41597-019-0020-y).
+{% include markup/end %}

-Although we acquired slightly more data, the part that we now want to share for these subjects consists of
+Although we acquired slightly more data than published, the part that we share for these 204 subjects consists of

 - anatomical MRI
 - diffusion weighted MRI